rsc0330/AIM-Receivables_Intelligence/04-the-contract/golden-dataset.md

 ## Confidence UX Design

-**Approach:** show uncertainty / tiered confidence / human-in-loop trigger
+**Approach:** show uncertainty / tiered confidence / human-in-loop trigger Combine tiered confidence, visible uncertainty, and human decision control.
+AIM Intelligence is a decision-support product, not an autonomous decision-maker.
+Confidence changes how strongly AIM presents a recommendation, but AIM never automatically executes or changes a business decision.
 **High confidence (>90%):**
+UI + copy when you're sure:
+Show one clear recommendation with the key throughput-accounting drivers, assumptions, and supporting data.
+Explain why the recommendation is expected to improve the business outcome.
+The user decides whether to act; AIM Intelligence never executes the decision automatically.
 **Medium confidence (70-90%):**
+What visibly softens?
+Show 2–3 possible recommendations based on different assumptions or scenarios.
+Clearly identify which assumptions cause the recommendation to change and show the supporting data so the user can compare the options and apply their own business judgment.
 **Low confidence (<70%):**
+Block · escalate · human queue?
+Do not make a directional recommendation.
+Tell the user that there is not enough reliable information to recommend a decision and identify the missing, conflicting, or unreliable data or assumptions that need to be resolved.

 **User control surface:**
+Y — confidence thresholds can be configured at the company/admin level within defined guardrails to reflect different levels of business risk tolerance.

 ## Reliability Contract